-Prague is smack in the middle of Europe but can be a great bargain if you are careful about how and where you spend your money.
-The city of a million residents was host to more than eight million visitors last year.
+Prague is smack in the middle of central Europe but can be a great bargain if you are careful about how and where you spend your money.
+The city of a million residents was host to nearly eight million visitors last year.
+Close to a million of those were Germans coming over the border for a holiday, but there were also nearly half a million Americans flying in for their vacation.
 Most came to be taken back to a time of castles, kings, cobbled streets, and medieval stone bridges.
 The city of a thousand spires does not disappoint.
 Standing at the base of the Gothic St. Vitus Cathedral and looking down at the patches of red rooftops and narrow streets one can easily imagine the city as it existed five hundred years ago.

 Food & Drink Prices in Prague

-You are not going to be able to find great deals if you plan to stay at a hotel in Prague.
-The prices are similar to hotels in other major European cities.
-Expect to pay anywhere between $100 to $150 for a double room at a regular hotel.
+You are not going to be able to find great deals if you plan to stay at a hotel in central Prague.
+The prices are similar to hotels in major Western European cities.
+Expect to pay anywhere between $90 and $150 for a double room at a regular 3-star or 4-star hotel.
 (Check current prices from multiple sources here.)
-Of course as you move closer to the Charles Bridge or Old Town Square the prices rise proportionally.
+Of course as you move closer to the Charles Bridge or Old Town Square the prices rise proportionally and you should just expect high prices, not deals.

 The train to Prague departs twice an hour and costs $5 for a return ticket.
 Staying at a pension enables you to make your own meals and relax in the sleepy town when you need a break from the crowds of the big city.